CodeByPaulo/Mood-Disorders-Project/README.md

 # Data
 Mood Disorder Dataset.
 The dataset consists of many features and the target class (Diagnosis).

-# Part 1 – Prediction models Report
+# Part 1 – Prediction Models Report
-This part is a group effort.
-The groups are assigned randomly unless you have emailed the professor about your team preference.

-1. Jupyter Notebook using the dataset to complete the following:
+Jupyter Notebook using the dataset to complete the following:
     * Import Libraries
     * Load dataset
     * Exploratory Data Analysis